-- ✓ Inline deployment with active security devices - ✓ Inline deployment with passive security devices
+- Inline deployment with active security devices - Inline deployment with passive security devices - ✓ Passive TAP deployment with passive security devices

 In this chapter, I explore all three deployment options and show you how to select the best one for your environment.
 I also provide a few tips that you'll find useful when the time comes to install and configure your SSL visibility appliance.